SixArm/mast-cell-help/topics/asthma-treatments/index.md

 Long-Term Control Medications:

-* Inhaled Corticosteroids: These anti-inflammatory medications are the most effective long-term treatment for asthma.
+* **Inhaled Corticosteroids**: These anti-inflammatory medications are the most effective long-term treatment for asthma.
 They help reduce airway inflammation and prevent symptoms when taken regularly.
 Common inhaled corticosteroids include fluticasone, budesonide, and beclomethasone.

-* Long-Acting Beta-Agonists (LABAs): LABAs are often prescribed in combination with inhaled corticosteroids to improve lung function and provide additional symptom control.
+* **Long-Acting Beta-Agonists (LABAs)**: LABAs are often prescribed in combination with inhaled corticosteroids to improve lung function and provide additional symptom control.
 Examples include salmeterol and formoterol.

-* Leukotriene Modifiers: Medications like montelukast can help reduce inflammation and improve airflow in the airways.
+* **Leukotriene Modifiers**: Medications like montelukast can help reduce inflammation and improve airflow in the airways.

-* Theophylline: This oral medication can help open the airways and improve lung function.
+* **Theophylline**: This oral medication can help open the airways and improve lung function.
 It's used less frequently today due to potential side effects and the availability of other effective treatments.

 Quick-Relief (Rescue) Medications:

-* Short-Acting Beta-Agonists (SABAs): Medications like albuterol provide rapid relief by relaxing the muscles around the airways, allowing them to open up.
+* **Short-Acting Beta-Agonists (SABAs)**: Medications like albuterol provide rapid relief by relaxing the muscles around the airways, allowing them to open up.
 These are used to relieve acute symptoms or during asthma attacks.

-* Ipratropium Bromide: This medication can also help relax the airways and is used in combination with SABAs for acute symptom relief.
+* **Ipratropium Bromide**: This medication can also help relax the airways and is used in combination with SABAs for acute symptom relief.

 Combination Medications: